Kayobas/Kayobas/README.md

 - 👋 Hi, I’m @Kayobas
 - 👀 I’m interested in programing and cybersecurity
 - 🌱 I’m currently a Systems Enginnering undergraduate at UFMG
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn backend programing languages such as C/C++ Java and PHP
-- 📫 How to reach me in linkedin/x/gmail/etc
+- 📫 How to reach me: linkedin/x/gmail/etc
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...